Cryptocurrency prices today: Rates of Bitcoin, Ethereum, Shiba Inu, Polygon

 Check out today's top 5 gainers

-A stablecoin is an extremely low volatile cryptocurrency.
-Its value is tied to a physical asset like fiat currency or gold.
-Speaking about some of the popular tokens, Tether, USD Coin, and Binance USD are trading at $1 (flat), $1 (flat), and $1 (down 0.01%), respectively.
-Terra Classic is listed at $0.00011 (down 1.77%).
+A stablecoin is a cryptocurrency that has very little volatility.
+Its value is linked to a real-world asset such as fiat currency or gold.
+Popular tokens such as Tether, USD Coin, and Binance USD are trading at $1 (down 0%), $1 (up 0%), and $1 (down 0.01%), respectively.
+Terra Classic is listed at $0.00011 (up 0.93%).

 Top cryptocurrency spot exchanges

-On the basis of traffic, liquidity, trading volumes, and confidence in the legitimacy of trading volumes, Binance, Coinbase Exchange, and Kraken are the top three cryptocurrency spot exchanges.
-Binance and Coinbase Exchange had a 24-hour volume of $22.17 billion (up 93.15%) and $1.51 billion (up 77.42%), respectively.
-Kraken's volume was $0.42 billion, which is up 33.50% from yesterday.
+In terms of traffic, liquidity, trading volumes, and trust in the legitimacy of trading volumes, Binance, Coinbase Exchange, and Kraken are the top three cryptocurrency spot exchanges.
+Binance and Coinbase Exchange recorded a 24-hour volume of $11.2 billion (down 1.24%) and $0.75 billion (down 9.72%), respectively.
+Kraken saw a volume of $0.34 billion, which is 14.21% up from yesterday.

 Total cryptocurrency market capitalization

-The current global crypto market cap is $1.12 trillion.
-The total crypto market volume over the last 24 hours is $44.28 billion.
+The current global crypto market cap is $1.06 trillion.
+The total crypto market volume over the last 24 hours is $37.41 billion.
 They have remained flat over the last day.
-Last month, the global crypto market cap was $980.83 billion, compared to $835.43 billion three months ago.
+Last month, the global crypto market cap was $1.05 trillion, while three months back, the total capitalization stood at $835.13 billion.